Practice Privacy Notice

 Access to personal information

-You will have a right now and under the General Data Protection Regulations to request access to view, or obtain, copies of whatever information the surgery holds about you and to have it amended, should it be inaccurate.
-In order to request this, you need to do the following:
+You have the right to request access to view, or obtain, copies of whatever information the surgery holds about you and to have it amended should it be inaccurate.
+In order to request this, you will need to do the following:

 - You have a right of access to a copy of all of the information held about you free of charge.